-3 years of follow-up post-construction monitoring and associated mitigation will be carried out if the habitat is deemed significant to document and mitigate any impacts to the habitat used by maternal bats following operation of the wind turbines.
-Mitigation will include adaptive management techniques, utilize the best available science, and will satisfy the MOE and MNR.
+3 years of follow-up post-construction monitoring and associated mitigation will be carried out if the habitat(s) are deemed significant to document and mitigate any reduction in the maternal bats using the habitat following operation of the wind turbines.
 See the EEMP for the monitoring plan for this habitat.